1996–1997 strikes in South Korea: Strike

-Actions undertaken by President Kim and his government eventually proved to undermine him as it turned international and domestic favor against him.
+Actions undertaken by President Kim and his government eventually proved to undermine him, as it turned both international and domestic favor against him.
 He and the NKP both suffered major dips in approval ratings as a result of these actions.
 The government threatened union leaders with the National Security Law – if they were found guilty of working with the socialist North, they would be subject to heavy penalties with very little proof of their guilt.
 These accusations became a major negotiating point as it caused distrust between any of these leaders and the government, which made any kind of negotiating difficult.

 The turnout for the strikes was very successful.
 610,000 workers struck in the largest walkout in the country's history.
 The FKTU announced on January 14 that 700,000 of its 1.2 million members would be striking that day.
 The government defended the proposed laws as necessary to boost South Korea's worsening ability to compete internationally and to combat slackening exports, a rising trade deficit, and declining growth.

-In the first three weeks of the strikes, 200,000 workers in 176 firms cost an estimated $2.3 billion, primarily in the auto, machinery, and shipbuilding industries, according to the government.
-Due to the increased international and domestic pressure, President Kim suffered a major dip in approval ratings down to 13.9% from the 27.4% it had been only two months previously.
-In addition the New Korea Party also suffered a dip in ratings from 27% to 7%.
-This led President Kim to invite religious and civic leaders to the capital on Jan 21 on the grounds that he was willing to change the law.
-As a gesture of goodwill the KCTU reduced the strikes to once a week on Wednesdays and then on January 28 the KCTU suddenly canceled all protests stating that they would return to striking if amendments were not made to the labor bill.
+In the first three weeks of the strikes, 200,000 workers in 176 firms cost the economy an estimated $2.3 billion, primarily in the auto, machinery, and shipbuilding industries, according to the government.
+Due to the increased international and domestic pressure, President Kim suffered a major dip in approval ratings down to 13.9% from the already low 27.4% it had been only two months previously.
+In addition, the New Korea Party also suffered a dip in support from 27% to 7%.
+This led President Kim to invite religious and civic leaders to the capital on January 21 on the grounds that he was willing to change the law.
+As a gesture of goodwill, the KCTU reduced the strikes to once a week on Wednesdays.
+Then on January 28, the KCTU suddenly canceled all protests, stating that they would return to striking if amendments were not made to the labor bill.